Vein Care Commercial

 - Patient may resume activities shortly after treatment

-What to expect Dr. Dunleavy will conduct an initial consult that includes medical history, a physical exam, and an evaluation of the circulation in the legs prior to any treatment.
-Based on the consult, the most effective treatment options will be discussed.
+Dr. Dunleavy and his team will conduct an initial consult that includes medical history, a physical exam, and an evaluation of the circulation in the legs prior to any treatment.
+Based on the consult, the most effective treatment options will be discussed specifically designed to meet your goals.
+Call for an appointment on our direct line at (716) 929-9484.